rangwani-harsh/rangwani-harsh.github.io/about.md

 ### Current Research Interests:

-My research interest lie in the field of Adversarial Machine Learning.
-Specifically I am interested in problems which involve min max optimizations.
-Adversarial Learning is the common theme behind the following techniques Generative Adversarial Networks, Adversarial Training for robust Neural Networks, Adversarial Domain Adaptation etc. Currently I am working on Generative Adversarial Networks where I want to tackle the case of learning from imbalanced datasets.
+My research interest lies in the field of Adversarial Machine Learning.
+Specifically, I am interested in problems that involve min-max optimizations.
+Adversarial Learning is the common theme behind the following techniques Generative Adversarial Networks, Adversarial Training for robust Neural Networks, Adversarial Domain Adaptation, etc. As a long-term goal, I want to develop ML algorithms that train and generalize well on real-world datasets.
+Currently, I am working on Generative Adversarial Networks where I want to tackle the case of learning from imbalanced datasets.
+Along with this, I am also focusing on analyzing the nature of practical min-max optimization methods used in Deep Learning.

 <!-- ### Courses completed in IISc (GPA: 9.83) :
 - Pattern Recognition and Neural Networks